What Is Margin In Forex Trading?

 How Margin Works in Forex Trading

 Margin refers to the amount of money a trader must deposit to open and maintain a position with the broker.
-If a trader doesn’t borrow any money from the broker, then the trader is not trading on margin.
+If a trader doesn’t borrow money from the broker, then the trader is not trading on margin.
 This approach is typical for long-term investments like buying stocks, where regulation often prevents the use of margin.
 However, margin trading in forex is a norm, and the ability to control a large position in the market is referred to as leverage.

 Leverage is expressed as a ratio, such as 50:1, which means that for every SGD 1 of capital, the trader can control SGD 50 worth of a currency pair.
 This allows traders to amplify their potential profits, as they can gain exposure to larger market movements than their initial investment would allow.
 However, leverage also increases the potential for losses, making it a double-edged sword.